lorenzgerber/beacon-elixir/README.md

 ```
 mvn test -Dspring.profiles.active="dev"
 ```
-NOTE: For running the tests you should use a different database than the main one (e.g. `elixir_beacon_testing`, see [Create databases](https://github.com/elixirhub/human-data-beacon/blob/1.0/README.md#create-databases)) because some testing data will be loaded and overwrite anything in this database.
+NOTE: For running the tests you should use a different database than the main one (e.g. `elixir_beacon_testing`, see [Create databases](#create-databases)) because some testing data will be loaded and overwrite anything in this database.

-If compilation and test execution are successful, a JAR file will be generated in the folder `/target` with the name `elixir-beacon-1.0-SNAPSHOT.jar`.
+If compilation and test execution are successful, a JAR file will be generated in the folder `/target` with the name `elixir-beacon-1.0.1-SNAPSHOT.jar`.

 ## Deploy the JAR
 To deploy the JAR run run the following command within the **elixir_beacon/target** folder:
   ```
-java -jar target/elixir-beacon-1.0-SNAPSHOT.jar --spring.profiles.active=dev
+java -jar target/elixir-beacon-1.0.1-SNAPSHOT.jar --spring.profiles.active=dev
  ```
 It will generate a log file in `logs/application.log` located in the same folder where the JAR has been deployed (e.g. `elixir_beacon/logs` but you can move the JAR file wherever you want and deploy it there).